2020 Redfish World Series Rules

 - Should any day(s) of competition be cancelled due to extreme weather or the threat of extreme weather, the remedy for the day(s) cancellation will be the following or a variation thereof:

-- Day 1 canceled – all anglers fish day 2 with top 12 moving into the Gold Division for days 3 &4 and the remaining 36 entering the Silver division for Day 3 only.
+- Day 1 canceled – all anglers fish day 2 and 3 with top 12 moving into the Gold Division for day 4.

 - Days 1-3 or 1-4 canceled – If at least two days of the RWS cannot take place over the scheduled 4-day period, the event shall be rescheduled at the earliest reasonable date.